Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

-- The portion of the Great Beach from the north end of the North Beach parking lot to the intersection of Kehoe Beach Trail and Kehoe Beach is closed to pets during snowy plover nesting season.
+- The portion of the Great Beach from the north end of the North Beach parking lot to the intersection of Kehoe Beach Trail and Kehoe Beach is closed to pets from March 1 through September 30, during snowy plover nesting season.

 (a)(5) Pet excrement must be disposed of in accordance with the following conditions: